 Employee post-protection

-When you start a full-time business, you can insure yourself in an employee fund, i.e. our fund for a maximum of 18 months of post-protection.
+When you start a full-time business, you can insure yourself in an employee fund for a maximum of 18 months of post-protection.

 The post-protection period starts from the date you become a full-time entrepreneur.
 If your business activity ends during the 18-month period of post-protection, you are entitled to receive a daily allowance, based on the wage income that preceded your entrepreneurship.

-When you become a full-time entrepreneur, you should become a member of the entrepreneurs´ unemployment fund no later than three months after the start of your business activity, in order to secure your right to an earnings-related daily allowance in the event of unemployment.
+When you become a full-time entrepreneur, you should become a member of the entrepreneurs´ unemployment fund no later than one month after the start of your business activity, in order to secure your right to an earnings-related daily allowance.

 The entrepreneur's employment condition (15 months) is accrued only as a member of the entrepreneur fund.